DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 **Providers should note:**

 * DfE has [previously advised](/api-reference/release-notes.html#15-march-2023) of the possibility that participants may be registered as duplicates with multiple participant_ids.
 Where DfE identifies duplicates, it will fix the error by ‘retiring’ one of the participant IDs, then associating all records and data under the remaining ID
-* providers can check if an ECF participant’s ID has changed using the `participant_id_changes` nested structure in the [ECFEnrolment](/api-reference/reference-v3.html#schema-ecfenrolment), which contains a `from_participant_id` and a `to_participant_id` string fields, as well a `changed_at` date value
+* providers can check if a participant’s ID has changed using the `participant_id_changes` nested structure in the [ECFEnrolment](/api-reference/reference-v3.html#schema-ecfenrolment), which contains a `from_participant_id` and a `to_participant_id` string fields, as well a `changed_at` date value
 * DfE will close the funding contract for the 2021 cohort on 31 July 2024.
 Schools will start moving ECTs and mentors with partial declarations originally assigned to the 2021 cohort to the 2024 cohort from mid-June

-For more detailed information see the specifications for this [view multiple ECF participants endpoint](/api-reference/reference-v3.html#api-v3-participants-ecf-get).
+For more detailed information, see the specifications for this [view multiple participants endpoint](/api-reference/reference-v3.html#api-v3-participants-ecf-get).

 #### Example response body: